replicatedhq/troubleshoot/DEMO_WALKTHROUGH.md

 kubectl logs -n demo-app -l app=db --tail=10
 ```

-**What to say:**
-> "We have multiple pods failing with different issues.
-The web app can't connect to the database, and the database is being OOMKilled.
-In a real scenario, these could be spread across many namespaces with hundreds of log lines."

 ## Part 3: Collect & Analyze with LLM (4 minutes)

-**What to say:**
-> "Now let's use Troubleshoot.sh with the LLM analyzer to automatically identify these issues."

 ### Create the support bundle specification